huabinl/final_project/README.md

 ================

 ##Overview
 This repository contains the source of my Computing Project (COMP90055) in University of Melbourne.
 It is a 25 credit points subject.
-Now, this system is deployed across three instances in NeCTAR Research Cloud (https://www.nectar.org.au/)
+This system is mainly written in Python, and now deployed across three instances in NeCTAR Research Cloud (https://www.nectar.org.au/)
 - Supervisor: Professor Richard Sinnott
 - Author: Huabin Liu (ID: 658274)
 - Email: huabinl@student.unimelb.edu.au